Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 - Irritability or anger at minor situations on the subway, in traffic, or with coworkers

-- Emotional detachment from work, friends, and personal activities
+- Emotional detachment from your work, friends, and personal activities

 - Excessive self-criticism, perfectionism, and comparison with others in your social group